dtg01100/ibm-iaccess-flatpak/README.md

 ## Limitations & Known Issues

-- **User Install Only**: Flatpak installation must use the `--user` flag.
-System-wide install is not supported and will fail with remote configuration errors.
 - **Font Settings**: Fontconfig settings are synced at startup, but Flatpak sandboxing may prevent full system font integration.
 Some font rendering issues may persist.
 - **Proprietary Files**: IBM binaries and resources are **not** included and must be supplied by the user.
 - **No Official Support**: This package is not supported by IBM.
 Use at your own risk.